What Is Enbrel (Etanercept)?

 To monitor for these conditions, patients treated with Enbrel will usually have regular blood tests and symptom screening by healthcare providers.

-The most common side effects of treatment with Enbrel are not as serious, such as reactions on the skin where the medicine is injected (redness, pain, itching, or swelling).
+While not an exhaustive list of side effects, the most common side effects of treatment with Enbrel are not as serious, such as reactions on the skin where the medicine is injected (redness, pain, itching, or swelling).
 These reactions tend to be worse when starting treatment, and then get better.
 Other common side effects are headaches and upper respiratory infections.

 Can Enbrel (etanercept) be used with other treatments or drugs?